The homotopy type of the PL cobordism category. II: Spaces of manifolds with marking functions

 \item[(iii)] $F_0$ is equal to the identity map $\mathrm{Id}_{\mathbb{R}^N}$.

 \item[(iv)] Given any value $r>0$, there is a $t_0$ in $[0,1)$ such that $[-r,r]^N \subset F_t\big( (-\epsilon,\epsilon)^N \big)$ for all $t \geq t_0$.

 \end{itemize} \end{elem.scan}

-One can construct elementary $\epsilon$-scanning maps via an iterated application of the Isotopy Extension Theorem (see \cite{RS}).
-For many of the arguments that we will do in this section, it will be necessary to modify elements $(W,f)$ of a set $\widetilde{\Psi}_d(\mathbb{R}^N)(P)$ by scanning some fibers of $W$ to infinity while keeping other fibers fixed.
+One can construct elementary $\epsilon$-scanning maps via an iterated application of the Isotopy Extension Theorem (see Chapter 4 of \cite{RS}).
+For many of the arguments that we will do in this section, it will be necessary to modify elements $(W,f)$ of a set $\widetilde{\Psi}_d(\mathbb{R}^N)(P)$ by pushing some fibers of $W$ to infinity while keeping other fibers fixed.
 This will be accomplished by applying the following construction as well as Lemma \ref{scan.lemma} below.

 [marking]{Definition}